 - Demonstrate entire systems enabling recovery of lithium from geothermal brine on a large scale. - > Field demonstration, scaled up to at least one-tenth of commercial scale. - Achieve an estimated production cost of less than \$4,000/metric ton of lithium carbonate equivalent. - > Demonstrate the potential for a payback period of less than 5 years.

-RD&D on Lithium Recovery Improving Process and Technology for Lithium Recovery
+Improving Process and Technology for Lithium Recovery

 Hell's Kitchen Geothermal Lithium Extraction Pilot (Hell's Kitchen Geothermal )